Genomicsplc/variantkey/README.md

     * Non-reversible encoding

         If the total number of nucleotides between REF and ALT is more then 11, or if any of the alleles contains nucleotide letters other than base A, C, G and T, then the LSB (least significant bit) is set to 1 and the remaining 30 bit are filled with an hash value of the REF and ALT strings.
         The hash value is calulated using a custom fast non-cryptographic algorithm based on MurmurHash3.
         A lookup table is required to reverse the REF and ALT values.
         In the normalized dbSNP VCF file GRCh37.p13.b150 there are only 0.365% (1229769 / 337162128) variants that requires this encoding.
 Amongst those, the maximum number of variants that share the same chromosome and position is 15.
-With 30 bit the probability of hash collision is approximately 10^-7 for 15 elements, 10^-6 for 46 and 10^-5 for 146.
+With 30 bit the probability of hash collision is approximately 10<sup>-7</sup> for 15 elements, 10<sup>-6</sup> for 46 and 10<sup>-5</sup> for 146.

     * Reversible encoding

         If the total number of nucleotides between REF and ALT is 11 or less, and they only contain base letters A, C, G and T, then the LSB is set to 0 and the remaining 30 bit are used as follows:
-        * bit 1-4 indicate the number of bases in REF - the capacity of this section is 2^4=16 but maximum expected value is 10 dec = 1010 bin;
+        * bit 1-4 indicate the number of bases in REF - the capacity of this section is 2^4=16; the maximum expected value is 10 dec = 1010 bin;
-        * bit 5-8 indicate the number of bases in ALT - the capacity of this section is 2^4=16 but maximum expected value is 10 dec = 1010 bin;
+        * bit 5-8 indicate the number of bases in ALT - the capacity of this section is 2^4=16; the maximum expected value is 10 dec = 1010 bin;
         * the following 11 groups of 2 bit are used to represent REF bases followed by ALT (A = 0 dec = 00 bin, C = 1 dec = 01 bin, G = 2 dec = 10 bin, T = 4 dec = 11 bin).
         This encoding covers 99.635% of the variants in the normalized dbSNP VCF file GRCh37.p13.b150.

-    * Examples:
+        Examples:

         ```
-        REF     ALT        REF+ALT BIN ENCODING
+        REF     ALT        REF+ALT BINARY ENCODING
         A       G          0001 0001 00 10 00 00 00 00 00 00 00 00 00 0
         GGG     GA         0011 0010 10 10 10 10 00 00 00 00 00 00 00 0
         ACGT    CGTACGT    0100 0111 00 01 10 11 01 10 11 00 01 10 11 0